Irish Guards: 1945–2019

 After the war, the regiment was reduced to a single battalion, with the 2nd Battalion being placed in suspended animation and the 3rd Battalion being disbanded.
 In 1947, the 1st Battalion deployed to Palestine to perform internal security duties there.
 It was then posted to the Suez Canal Zone in Egypt, remaining there until the British withdrawal in 1956.
 The regiment continued to serve in troubled regions such as Cyprus and Aden throughout the 1950s and 1960s.
 During this time they were also part of the British Army of the Rhine (BAOR) in Germany on a number of occasions.
 They also served as the garrison of Hong Kong from 1970 to 1972.
+In 1973 the 1st Battalion served in British Honduras.
+During their tour, the country became Belize.

 The Irish Guards were one of the few regiments in the British Army initially exempt from service in Northern Ireland during The Troubles.
 However, a Provisional Irish Republican Army (IRA) bomb blasted a bus carrying members of the regiment band to Chelsea Barracks in October 1981.
 39 people (23 soldiers and 16 others) were wounded and two civilians were killed.
 1992 saw the regiment finally carry out its first tour-of-duty in Northern Ireland, based in County Fermanagh.